View a list of other articles

 I’ve got ‘em all!

 Christian leaders give differing answers.
-If you're going to judge the LDS you'll want to do your own search.
+If you're going to judge the LDS Church you'll want to do your own search.

 God is the ultimate source of all wisdom, so we want to use the discernment he has given us through our faith in his Son, the Lord Jesus Christ.
 Our human nature apart from Christ is judgmental.
 It tends to judge way too quickly.
 It also tends to be controlled by unfounded fears rather than faith in the Lord’s guidance.